spec0p/pg-docs/sdk-js.md

 #### Handle messages from the server

-Responses to messages sent to the server will be processed by the `onServerMatch` callback function.
+Responses to messages sent to the server will be processed by the `onServerMessage` callback function.

 ```js
 onServerMessage: function(playerIdWhoSentTheMessage, messageDetails, messageResults) {